cookiehankie/app-messaging-system/README.md

 ## Data Flow

 1. The Customer Mobile App dispatches checkout data to the Backend API Service.
-2. The Backend API Service processes the data and interacts with NATs.io and MongoDB (optional).
+2. The Backend API Service processes the data and publishes it to the NATs.io Messaging System.
-3. NATs.io propagates real-time updates to the Merchant Web App.
-4. The Backend API Service is fortified with Firebase for authentication procedures (optional).
+3. Resgate listens to NATs.io for new messages and transforms the NATS messaging into WebSockets or HTTP responses.
+4. The Merchant Web App subscribes to Resgate to receive real-time updates through WebSocket connections or HTTP streaming, enabling a reactive user interface that reflects changes in real-time.
+5. If integrated, MongoDB stores the transaction records and the Backend API Service can react to changes via MongoDB change streams, which can also be published to NATs.io for additional real-time updates.
+6. The Backend API Service, if configured, uses Firebase for user authentication, which controls access to the publishing and subscribing of messages.

 ## Docker Compose and Deployment
-  - Docker Compose is used for orchestrating the Backend API and NATs.io
+  - Docker Compose is used for orchestrating the Backend API, NATs.io, Resgate and Frontend.

 ## Additional Notes